2016 Western Michigan Broncos football team

 The 2016 Western Michigan Broncos football team represented Western Michigan University (WMU) in the 2016 NCAA Division I FBS football season.
 They were led by fourth-year head coach P. J. Fleck and played their home games at Waldo Stadium as a member of the West Division of the Mid-American Conference (MAC).
 The Broncos completed their regular season undefeated and won the MAC West Division title.
 The Broncos finished conference play defeating the Ohio Bobcats 29–23 in the 2016 MAC Championship Game, winning the school's first MAC championship title since 1988.
 WMU received an invitation to the 2017 Cotton Bowl as the highest rated Group of Five team in the College Football Playoff (CFP).
 It was the first major-bowl appearance in school history (and second for a MAC team).
 The Broncos also won 10 games in a season for the first time in their 111-year football history.
 They lost to the No. 8 Wisconsin Badgers in the New Years Six bowl game, 24–16.

 WMU received its first national top 25 ranking after they beat rival Central Michigan and was No. 25 in the Coaches Poll.
 Following its first win over Northern Illinois since 2008, the Broncos were ranked in the AP Top 25 for the first time in school history at No. 24 in week seven.
 The Broncos debuted in the CFP poll at No. 23.
 They finished the regular season ranked 18th in the Coaches Poll and 15th in the AP Poll.

-Previous season

-In 2015, the Broncos finished the season 8–5 overall and 6–2 in MAC play to finish in a three-way tie for first in the West Division.
-Due to tiebreakers, they did not qualify for the conference championship game.
-They were invited to the Bahamas Bowl where they defeated Middle Tennessee.
+Preseason

+MAC media poll

+The Mid-American Conference preseason poll was released on July 28, 2016.
+The Broncos were predicted to finish first in the West Division and win the MAC Championship Game.